|Back to Main Print This Page Email to a Friend|

-Specific findings or presentation more likely to suggest the diagnosis of rheumatoid arthritis include morning stiffness, involvement of three joints at the same time, involvement of both sides of the body, subcutaneous nodules, positive rheumatoid factor, and changes in x-rays.
+Specific findings or presentation more likely to suggest the diagnosis of RA include morning stiffness, involvement of three joints at the same time, involvement of both sides of the body, subcutaneous (under the skin) nodules, positive test for rheumatoid factor antibodies, and changes in x-rays.

 Various blood tests may be used to help diagnose RA, determine its severity, and detect complications of the disease.

 Erythrocyte Sedimentation Rate.
-An erythrocyte sedimentation rate (ESR or sed rate) measures how fast red blood cells (erythrocytes) fall to the bottom of a fine glass tube that is filled with the patient's blood.
-The higher the sed rate the greater the inflammation.
-Because the sed rate can be high in many conditions ranging from infection to inflammation to tumors, the ESR test is used not for diagnosis but to help determine how active the condition is.
+An erythrocyte sedimentation rate (ESR or sed rate) is a measure of inflammation.
+The higher the sed rate, the greater the inflammation.
+Because the sed rate can be high in many conditions ranging from infection to inflammation to tumors, the ESR test is used not for diagnosis but to help determine how active the RA is.

 C-Reactive Protein.
+A test for C-reactive protein (CRP) may be ordered along with an ESR test.
 High levels of C-reactive protein (CRP) are also indicators of active inflammation.
-Like the ESR, a high result does not indicate what part of the body is inflamed, or what is causing the inflammation.
+Like the ESR, a high CRP result does not indicate the source or cause of the inflammation.

 Tests for Anemia.
-Anemia is a common complication.
+Anemia, a reduction in red blood cells, is a common complication of rheumatoid arthritis.
 Blood tests determine the amount of red blood cells (hemoglobin and hematocrit) and iron (soluble transferrin receptor and serum ferritin) in the blood.

 Osteoarthritis.
 Osteoarthritis is the most common form of arthritis, but it differs from RA in several important respects:

-The treatment of rheumatoid arthritis involves medications and lifestyle changes.
+The treatment of rheumatoid arthritis (RA) involves medications and lifestyle changes.

-Many drugs are used for managing the pain and slowing the progression of rheumatoid arthritis, but none completely cure the disease.
-The goals of drug treatment for rheumatoid arthritis are to reduce disease activity and achieve remission, which includes:
+Many drugs are used for managing the pain and slowing the progression of RA, but none completely cure the disease.
+The goals of drug treatment for RA are to reduce disease activity and achieve remission, which includes:

 The drug classes used for RA include:

-The question of how early and how aggressively to treat RA has been the subject of great debate.
+In the past, before current drugs became available, the question of how early and how aggressively to treat RA was the subject of great debate.
 Some patients with early RA go into remission and remain in remission for the length of their lives even in the absence of treatment.
 Other patients go on to develop active, sometimes severe RA.